-Three months ended April 30, 2022 Compared to Three months ended April 30, 2021
+Three months ended April 30, 2023 Compared to Three months ended April 30, 2022

-We derived approximately 50% and 47% of our total revenue from Ooma Business and approximately 47% and 51% from Ooma Residential for the three months ended April 30, 2022 and 2021, respectively.
+We derived approximately 56% and 50% of our total revenue from Ooma Business and approximately 43% and 47% from Ooma Residential for the three months ended April 30, 2023 and 2022, respectively.

-Subscription and services revenue increased \$4.8 million or 11% year-over-year, primarily attributable to an increase in our core business users and an increase in the average revenue per user, driven by the growth in sales of Ooma Business and a higher mix of sales of our Office Pro tier service.
-Subscription and services revenue from Ooma Business and Ooma Residential grew 18% and 4% year-over-year, respectively.
+Subscription and services revenue increased \$6.3 million or 14% year-over-year, primarily attributable to an increase in our core users and an increase in the average revenue per core user, driven by organic and OnSIP-related growth in sales of Ooma Business and a higher mix of sales of our Office Pro and Pro Plus tier services.
+Subscription and services revenue from Ooma Business grew 27% year-over-year while the contribution from Ooma Residential was roughly flat year-over-year.
+Subscription and services revenue from Ooma Business is 56% of total subscription and services revenue.